shopwp/documentation/docs/guides/subscriptions.md

 # Subscriptions

-Starting in version `4.0`, ShopWP now integrates with [Recharge](https://apps.shopify.com/subscription-payments) to provide support for subscription products.
-This allows you to display and sell subscriptions like you would on a Shopify theme.
+ShopWP integrates with the [Recharge app](https://apps.shopify.com/subscription-payments), enabling you to display and sell subscription products on any WordPress site.

 ## Getting started